KandaYozo/Chat-Room-Java/README.md

    `git pull`
 3. If you are trying to push follow this steps:

-  a. `git status`: to check the updates done
+  1. `git status`: to check the updates done
-  b. `git add .` : to add all your modified data
+  2. `git add .` : to add all your modified data
-  c. `git commit -m "discription"`: to commit your update, please write a short comment about what you modified
+  3. `git commit -m "discription"`: to commit your update, please write a short comment about what you modified
-  d. `git push`
+  4. `git push`

 Please note: this is not the best version due to that this is the first time we use sockets and threading feel free to modify or give an advice about any part of the code